Minimal polynomial (linear algebra): Formal definition

 where F[t] is the space of all polynomials over the field F. I_{T} is a proper ideal of F[t].
-Since F is a field, F[t] is a principal ideal domain, thus any ideal is generated by a single polynomial, which is unique up to units in F. A particular choice among the generators can be made, since precisely one of the generators is monic.
-The minimal polynomial is thus defined to be the monic polynomial which generates I_{T}.
+Since F is a field, F[t] is a principal ideal domain, thus any ideal is generated by a single polynomial, which is unique up to a unit in F. A particular choice among the generators can be made, since precisely one of the generators is monic.
+The minimal polynomial is thus defined to be the monic polynomial that generates I_{T}.
 It is the monic polynomial of least degree in I_{T}.

 Applications

 An endomorphism φ of a finite-dimensional vector space over a field F is diagonalizable if and only if its minimal polynomial factors completely over F into distinct linear factors.
 The fact that there is only one factor X − λ for every eigenvalue λ means that the generalized eigenspace for λ is the same as the eigenspace for λ: every Jordan block has size 1.
 More generally, if φ satisfies a polynomial equation P(φ) = 0 where P factors into distinct linear factors over F, then it will be diagonalizable: its minimal polynomial is a divisor of P and therefore also factors into distinct linear factors.
 In particular one has: